 Sec.
-3 THE OFFICIAL BALL

-- A. The official ball to be used shall be of a spherical design with a smooth surface.
-The center or core of the ball shall be of a material and design traditionally used to make softballs or other materials or design as approved by the GSL.
-The cover shall be of horsehide, cowhide or other material approved by the GSL and shall be cemented to the core and stitched with cotton, linen or nylon or any other material approved by the GSL.
-A molded cover ball or a molded ball without separate cover, or a multiple layer core design or multiple material core design, may be approved by the discretion of the GSL on a case by case basis.
+3 A. THE OFFICIAL BALL to be used shall be of a spherical design with a smooth surface.
+The center or core of the ball shall be of a material and design traditionally used to make softballs or other materials or design as approved by the USSSA.
+The cover shall be of horsehide, cowhide or other material approved by the USSSA and shall be cemented to the core and stitched with cotton, linen or nylon or any other material approved by the USSSA.
+A molded cover ball or a molded ball without a separate cover, or a multiple layer core design or multiple material core design, may be approved by the discretion of the USSSA on a case by case basis.
 The thread shall be in either flat seam or concealed stitch type which gives a flat surface.
+The stitch color must be blue.
 The internal composition of the core and the material of the cover must be clearly printed on the ball and the words "Official Slow Pitch Softball" must be clearly printed on the ball.

-Note: The performance of a softball by reducing the temperature below that of game conditions is unsportsmanlike conduct. - B. The official softball used in championship play will be a GSL stamped Worth Gold Dot (UC12CYX) or Green Dot (UC11SY).
+Note: The performance of a softball by reducing the temperature below that of game conditions is unsportsmanlike conduct.